dingo-d/woo-solo-api/README.md

 Additionally, the invoice or order will be stored on your site, and you'll have the option of sending this PDF as a separate mail to the client.

-There is an entire options page where you can specify the details of the order or the invoice such as unit measure, payment options, language of the invoice, currency and others.
+There is an entire options page where you can specify the details of the order, or the invoice such as unit measure, payment options, language of the invoice, currency and others.

 The plugin is translated to Croatian, since the SOLO service is primarily used by Croatian users.